Table of contents

 5. Click on the "Force Quit" button at the bottom of the window.

-Step 4: Use the Activity Monitor
+4: Force Quitting with Activity Monitor

 1. Open the Activity Monitor by going to Applications > Utilities.